 Direct entry payments are settled on a same-day basis, while cheque and retail card obligations are settled on a deferred basis the following day by around 9:00 am.
-These obligations are sent to RITS via the Low Value Settlement Service (LVSS), which enables clearing system participants to send their settlement instructions directly to RITS at around the same time as clearing activity takes place between institutions.
+These obligations are sent to RITS via the Low Value Settlement Service (LVSS), which enables clearing system participants to send their settlement instructions directly to RITS at the same time as clearing activity takes place between institutions.
 The LVSS uses some of the infrastructure developed for the Low Value Clearing Service (LVCS), established in June 2010, which provides network connectivity between SWIFT and the Community of Interest Network (COIN), administered by the Australian Payments Clearing Association (APCA), to facilitate the exchange (or clearing) of cheque and direct entry payment files between payment system participants.

 RITS is the means by which ESAs are accessed.
 Membership of RITS is compulsory for all ESA holders, which mainly comprise Australian-licensed banks.
-Membership is also required for participation in the Reserve Bank's domestic market operations, and for Batch Administrators approved to submit batches of settlement requests to RITS for processing.
+Membership is also required for participation in the Reserve Bank's domestic market operations, and for Batch Administrators approved to submit batches to RITS for settlement.
 RITS facilitates banks' credit and liquidity management by providing tools to control the settlement of payments.
 RITS has queuing and gridlock-avoidance mechanisms that minimise the extent of system liquidity required to settle payments.

 - Real-time Gross Settlement (RTGS)

 - External Feeder Systems to RITS

 - Batch Settlement

 Real-time Gross Settlement (RTGS)